byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

        * Summarize the `no_input_delay` and `no_output_delay` section of the report.
        * How many total endpoints are there on your clock signal?
        * Find the first net in the `Max Delay Paths` section and indicate the source and destination of this maximum path.
     1. Indicate how many times you had to synthesize and download your bitstream before your circuit worked.
+Provide two numbers: one for synthesis attempts and one for download attempts.

 <!--
 Notes:
+- Need to improve the ssd_check and testbench.
+- Clarify that the digit points should not be driven
 - Warnings:
   - Teach them how to set the tools to ignore warnings and how to get rid of warnings
   - Tell them that they should not have *any* warnings during synthesis